ucdavis-bioinformatics-training/2021-May-Microbial-Community-Analysis/data_reduction/02-dada2.md

     names(ASVs.nochim) = paste0("ASV", 1:ncol(seqtab.nochim))

-This can take a while, so we will reduce down to the top 1000 sequences only.
+This can take a while, so we will reduce down to the top 1000 sequences only. **For your dataset remove the `[1:1000]` indexing, or choose a more appropriate one**

     alignment = AlignSeqs(ASVs.nochim[1:1000], anchor=NA, processors=30)